Bobcats eliminate Lakers from playoffs

 CRESTON — The clock ran out and Pymatuning Valley and Norwayne went to shake hands.
 Afterward, PV head coach Neal Croston gathered his team on the field for one last meeting.

-The Lakers fell to Norwayne 57-8 Saturday night on the road.
+The Lakers fell to Norwayne 57-8 on Friday night on the road.
 It was a Division VI, Region 21 first-round playoff game with the field expanded to 16 teams per region.

 Norwayne will advance to play New Middletown Springfield, last year’s Division VI state runner-up.